●⫸ What is a Food Chain?

 Pesticides enter the food chain and then enter our bodies in the following ways:

-2) These pesticides are absorbed by plants after being swept away into the soil or water bodies.
+- Plants absorb these pesticides after being swept away into the soil or water bodies.

 ◆ Consequences of Disrupting a Food Chain: